Our Mission: To introduce the beauty and challenges of nature to Teenagers

-Parent’s I strongly believe in diversity.
-Nature has taught me this and in diversity there is strength and wisdom in diversity.
-I have learned that nature does not care about the color of ones skin or if we are male or female.
+Parent’s, nature has taught me there is strength and wisdom in diversity.
+I have learned that nature does not care about the color of one’s skin or if we are male or female.
 Nor does she care from what background we come from or what language we speak.
 We are all part of the web of life.